ashok7507/AWS-Devops-Questions/README.md

 22. What is the difference between EBS and Instance Store?
 23. Can you increase an EBS volume size without stopping the EC2 instance?
 24. After increasing EBS volume size, why might df -h still show the old size?
-25. How do you extend an XFS filesystem?
-26. How do you extend an ext4 filesystem?
 27. What happens to EBS when an EC2 instance is terminated?
 28. What is an EBS Snapshot?
 29. How would you restore an EC2 instance if its root volume is corrupted?